 In late 2011, then-French President Nicolas Sarkozy personally awarded de Saint Marc (aged 89 at the time) the Grand Cross of the Legion of Honor, the highest class of the most prestigious French order of merit.

-In his honor, three streets were named after him in France: in Orange (December 2013), in Béziers (March 2015), and in Bollène (2019).
+Three streets were named after him in France: in Orange (December 2013), in Béziers (March 2015), and in Bollène (2019).

 —